Getting ready to remortgage

 -

-You need to convince lenders that you've got the financial discipline required to pay back your mortgage.
+You need to convince lenders that you've got the financial discipline required to pay back a remortgage deal.
 One way they investigate this is by searching your credit report(s) to find out if you've a good repayment history – the main credit reference agencies who provide your report being Experian, Equifax and TransUnion.

-Your credit report lists your past credit cards, loans, overdrafts, mortgages and even mobile phone and some utility payments, for all accounts that were open over the past six years.
+A credit report lists your history with credit cards, loans, overdrafts, mortgages, mobile phone contracts, as well as with some utility usage and – increasingly – buy now, pay later.
+This history covers all accounts that have been open at any point over the past six years.

-It used to be that you'd have to pay to take a look at your own credit report, though now you can get them all for free.
-It is worth checking all three of them, as you don't know which one(s) your future mortgage lender will check, so ensure they're all up to scratch.
+It used to be that you'd have to pay to take a look at your own credit report, though these days you can get them all for free.
+It is worth checking all three main credit reports, as you don't know which one(s) a future mortgage lender will check, so ensure they're all up to scratch.
 For the full how-to, see our Check your credit report for free guide.

-Once you've checked your credit report, then have a read of our Credit scores guide to see the best ways of polishing your file before you apply for any credit.
+Once you've checked your credit report, have a read of our Improve your credit report guide to see the best ways of polishing your file before you apply for any credit.

 -